testthedocs/GCC/README.md

-# Vale-style-template
+# GCC style template
-A Vale linter style template repository
+A Vale linter style that replicates the GCC style guide